5 Reasons WhySan Francisco's Original Gayborhood Remains Timeless

 Here are five places in the neighborhood you should be sure to visit.

-This a disco den has drag shows of the highest caliber.
-Here, you can spend plenty of fun nights that you’re bound to forget especially because using your smartphone and taking photos is frowned upon.
+This disco den has drag shows of the highest caliber.
+Here, you can spend plenty of fun nights that you’re bound to forget—especially because using your smartphone and taking photos is frowned upon.

 It’s not only the night owls that will find Polk Gulch alluring.
 The area and the nearby Nob Hill neighborhood have their fair share of restaurants that will satisfy even the die-hard foodies.
 The lesbian-owned Brenda’s French Soul Food is a must-try.
 They don’t take reservations, but you shouldn’t have to wait too long if you get there towards the latter half of brunch.
 And if you’re lucky, you’ll be able to order from the brunch and the dinner menu.

 The Cinch Saloon looks like your grandpa’s living room, where men and women of all ages congregate by the bar, around the pool table, or out in the patio in the back which is typically open before 10 p.m.
-And it’s not just gay men who have a soft spot for Polk Gulch.
+It’s not just gay men who have a soft spot for Polk Gulch!

-Then there’s Farm:Table, a quintessential California restaurant that updates the menu daily via Twitter, which has its headquarters right down the street and employees swarm the area's eateries.
+Farm:Table, a quintessential California restaurant that updates the menu daily via Twitter, has its headquarters right down the street and employees swarm the area's eateries.
 Even though the menu is constantly different, Farm:Table’s commitment to serving only the freshest ingredients never changes.